camptocamp/c2cgeoportal/doc/administrator/administrate.rst

 On internal WMS layers we have the following specific attributes:

 * ``OGC Server``: the used server.
 * ``Layers``: the WMS layers.
-Can be one layer, one group, a coma separated list of layers.
+Can be one layer, one group, a comma separated list of layers.
-  In the case of a coma separated list of layers, we will get the legend rule for the layer icon on the first layer, and the legend will not be supported we should define a legend metadata.
+  In the case of a comma separated list of layers, we will get the legend rule for the layer icon on the first layer, and the legend will not be supported we should define a legend metadata.
-* ``Style``: the used style, can be empty.
+* ``Style``: the style used, can be empty.
 * ``Time mode``: used for the WMS time component.
-* ``Time widget``: the used component type for the WMS time.
+* ``Time widget``: the component type used for the WMS time.

 WMTS layer
 ~~~~~~~~~~